Helping Tetiana and Sergei with Legal Fees

 On March 7, 2022, under heavy shelling, they gathered a few belongings, got in their car, and made an escape from their burning city.
 They got out just in time.
 Later that day, the Russians blew up the bridges into Izyum and occupied the city, entrapping its 40,000 residents.

-This is where Tatiana once worked:
+This is where Tetiana once worked:

 That night they made it to the town Slovyansk, 50 km away, where they were able to rest and take a shower.
-"In such moments, you begin to appreciate the most basic, seemingly trivial things," Tatiana says.
+"In such moments, you begin to appreciate the most basic, seemingly trivial things," Tetiana says.

 The next day they traveled with two other families to Dnipro, where they would stay for four months, enduring periodic shelling.
 They hoped the war might end quickly and they could return to their beloved home.
 But the fighting stretched on with no end in sight.
 They decided to flee into Poland, where they have been living ever since.

-Tatiana and Sergei will be arriving in the coming weeks with their little dog, Uma.
+Tetiana and Sergei will be arriving in the coming weeks with their little dog, Uma.
 They hope their adult daughter will join them once they are settled.
 Their journey to reclaim a stable, peaceful life will continue here, and they will need our support.

 While Congress dithers over Ukraine funding, we the American people have the opportunity to do our part to help our brave Ukrainian friends fight back against the cruelty, destruction, and violence Putin has inflicted, people to people, one family at a time.
-Let's build a bridge of love and friendship and welcome Sergei, Tatiana, and Uma the pup to America.
+Let's build a bridge of love and friendship and welcome Sergei, Tetiana, and Uma the pup to America.

 Slava Ukraini!